DanielShuey/testme/README.md

 > BA's will also often miss the subtle nuances required in testing, such as writing test cases to cover security, the speed of test runs, and declarative tests for maintenance.

 > Instead we should have BA's write our stories, and testers should translate this into concise well-defined tests.
-Paired development between tester and BA may be a partial solution, but this means often giving up and allowing the BA to make a few mistakes in order to encourage the process, as being too picky will often result in a throwing of hands in the air and saying "well, I give up".
+Paired development between tester and BA may be a partial solution, but this means often giving up and allowing the BA to make a few mistakes in order to encourage the process, as being too picky will often result in too much discouragement.

-## TODO

- - Invoke class methods
- - Block to string
- - Method stubbing
- - Color schemes
- - HTML report

 ## Credit